Vice Versa (Rauw Alejandro album): Other charted and certified songs

 "Aquel Nap ZzZz" peaked at number 37 on the US Hot Latin Songs chart and number 64 in Spain.
-"Cosa Guapa" and "La Old Skul" reached numbers 53 and 45 in Spain, respectively, while the latter was certified platinum in the country.
+"Cosa Guapa" and "La Old Skul" reached numbers 53 and 45 in Spain, and were certified platinum and double platinum in the country, respectively.
 "La Old Skul" also peaked at number seven on Monitor Latino's Chile Urbano chart.
 "Brazilera" was certified gold by Pro-Música Brasil for track-equivalent sales of over 20,000 units in Brazil.

 Marketing

+Release

-ReleaseVice Versa was released for digital download and streaming by Sony Music Latin and Duars Entertainment on June 25, 2021.
+Vice Versa was released for digital download and streaming by Sony Music Latin and Duars Entertainment on June 25, 2021.
 It featured a 17-second interlude, entitled "Track 4", consisting of electronic sounds and a robot voice repeating the word "loading".
 On December 9, 2021, the album was re-released with "Desesperados" replacing "Track 4" on the album.

 Live performances

 To further promote Vice Versa, he embarked on the Rauw Alejandro World Tour and the Vice Versa Tour.
 The former began on July 15, 2021 at the Enigma Night Club in Raleigh, North Carolina, and concluded on December 18, 2021, at the Fair Expo Center in Miami, with concerts throughout the United States, Mexico, Spain, Puerto Rico, and Dominican Republic.
 The Vice Versa Tour began on January 15, 2022, at the Crypto.com Arena in Los Angeles, and concluded on June 11, 2022, at the Parc del Fòrum in Barcelona, with 26 shows across the United States, Latin America, and Spain.
 DVILA, Joonti, and Pailita served as supporting acts on the tour.
+The Vice Versa Tour sold over 327,000 tickets and grossed over $24.5 million.

 In addition to his tours, Alejandro performed singles from Vice Versa on several television programs and award shows.
 He performed "Todo de Ti" on The Kelly Clarkson Show, 2021 MTV Millennial Awards, and the 2021 Billboard Latin Music Awards.
 He gave a live performance of "Desenfocao'" and "Cúrame" in a special two-song set with Billboard and Honda Stage.
 Alejandro and Corleone performed "Desesperados" on The Tonight Show Starring Jimmy Fallon on April 6, 2022.
 On May 15, 2022, Alejandro performed a medley of "Cúrame", "Museo", and "Todo de Ti" at the 2022 Billboard Music Awards.
 On November 17, 2022, the singer gave a live performance of "Lejos del Cielo", "Más de Una Vez", "Desesperados", and "Punto 40" at the 23rd Annual Latin Grammy Awards.